manala/ansible-roles/README.md

 This role will assume the setup and configuration of Vim by:
 - Installing package
-- Allow vim configuration by using the `/etc/vim/vimrc.local` file.
+- Allow vim configuration by using the `/etc/vim/vimrc.local` file
-- Allow setup of vim as default editor

 It's part of the ELAO [Ansible stack](http://ansible.elao.com) but can be used as a stand alone component.

 ## Requirements

 - Ansible 1.7.2+

-## Dependencies

-None.

 ## Installation